 By Learner’s forecast, many developing nations may erect gigantic, city-swallowing mega-structures described in Robert Silverberg’s The World Inside.
 A mini working model may be Paolo Soleri’s arcology, Arcosanti.

 Likewise, the USA, China, Europe and the Tigers of Asia will help bootstrap the inhabitants of Africa, Latin America and what used to be Communist Eurasia out of the misery that has been their fate up ‘til now.
-These new Marshall Plans will resemble in cost and affect the economic development plans that boosted Western Europe, Japan and the Little Tigers back to their feet after the ravages of World War II (sic).
-Good old self-interest will dictate that healthy new economies sprout from these pauperized regions.
+These new Marshall Plans will resemble in cost and affect the economic development plans that boosted Western Europe, Japan and the Little Tigers back to their feet after World War II (sic).
+Self-interest will dictate that healthy new economies sprout from these pauperized regions.
 They promise enormous new markets for First World goods and services.

-We must reinvent our energy industries before they choke us.
-Third World Learners of energy will sustain this tropical front of renewal.
+We must discover new energy industries before the current ones choke us.
+Third World Learners in this field will sustain this tropical front of renewal.

 In Columbia, the Gaviotas commune has offered us a remarkable scale-model of such native-generated transformation.
 See Alan Weisman, Gaviotas: A Village to Rebuild the World, Chelsea Green Publishing Co., Vermont, 1998.
 Paolo Lugari’s blessed Gaviotas.
 Also Nader Khalili, with his Dome of Rumi in Arizona.